 The Systems Studio was founded by Rachel Sinha.
-Rachel works in collaboration mainly with with smart, systems changing women, to meet the needs of different projects or to build entirely new programs in partnership together.
+Rachel works in collaboration with several smart, systems changing women, to meet the needs of different projects or to build new programs in partnership together.

 You can find out about them below:

 Rachel Sinha is a British award-winning social innovator, named by the Guardian newspaper as one of 50 Radicals “changing the face of the UK for the better”.

 She is one of co-founders of The Finance Innovation Lab, designed to empower positive disruptors in the financial system.
 The Lab was named a semi-finalist in the Buckminster Fuller Award ‘Socially Responsible Designs Highest Award’ for its work bringing together people post financial crisis, to accelerate positive change in the financial system.
 Prior to that she worked on sustainability issues at ICAEW, Co-founding a number of organizations including The Natural Capital Coalition and AuditFutures focused on convincing the accountancy industry in the UK and abroad that sustainability is an important issue.
 She was named Management Today/BskyB ‘Future Leader of Sustainability’, for her work there and sat on the European Commission Expert Panel on Social Business.

 Rachel has co-authored a series of articles in Harvard Business Review and Fast Company and publications including Labcraft: How Social Labs Cultivate Change Through Collaboration and The Finance Innovation Lab: A Strategy For Systems Change.
 She has been actively building the ecosystem of systems change and created systemschangers.com, a video library designed to shine a light on the growing community of systems change practitioners.
 Collaborating with Oxford Said Business School, she also led an inquiry into the language of systems change and launched the publication Keywords.